 QMS as a Technology:

 This probably comes as the next natural step, technology.
 That’s the easiest way to manage your QMS.
-Often, everything is stored in the cloud, making all documentation easy to access by those that need, Quality Managers can control who has access to what information and with TQA Cloud for small to medium sized business, everything you need is just a few clicks away.
+Often, everything is stored in the cloud, making all documentation easy to access by those that need it.
+Quality Managers can control who has access to what information and with TQA Cloud for small to medium sized business, everything you need is just a few clicks away.

 That all sounds a little more confusing than it is.
 Simply put, a QMS documents your procedures and processes in an orderly, easy to access fashion.

 Now that we know what a Quality Management System, you may be asking, “Why do I need this?
 What’s the purpose?
-We know how to do what we do?”
+We know how to do what we do.”
 We hear that often.
 The purpose of a QMS is to ensure that every time a process is performed, from the shop to accounting, the same information, methods, skills and controls are used and applied in a consistent manner.
 Some questions you can ask yourself:

-• Do the same mistakes keep being repeated?
+- Do the same mistakes keep being repeated?

-• Do all departments understand what the other departments do and how they fit into the big picture?
+- Do all departments understand what the other departments do and how they fit into the big picture?

-• Do you have negative customer reviews (any at all) or maybe a declining bottom line?
+- Do you have negative customer reviews (any at all) or maybe a declining bottom line?

 If you answered yes to any of these, it may be time to consider a QMS or revamping the one you have.
 Texas Quality Assurance can help you every step of the way.